Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 D-Day was the result of trial and error

-The Germans almost guessed it right
+The Germans almost thwarted D-Day

 It was supposed to happen a month earlier

-Nature played a key role
+Nature played a pivotal role

 Higgins boats whisked many troops to shore

 Fleets of now-iconic Higgins boats ferried most men ashore on D-Day.
 Technically called LCVP, for "landing craft vehicles and personnel," the vessels were designed and built by an ambitious and eccentric Irish American industrialist named Andrew Higgins.
-Made from wood and steel, Higgins boats were simple, practical, reliable, and easy to mass produce—in 1964, Eisenhower famously credited Higgins and his efforts with winning the war.
+Made from wood and steel, Higgins boats were simple, practical, reliable, and easy to mass produce.
+In 1964, Eisenhower famously credited Higgins and his efforts with winning the war.

 D-Day films have become part of American popular culture